Challenges of package design in an Iranian marcomms agency

 Finding the right balance between elegance and functionality can be a challenge.
-Clients are looking for creative packaging designs that grab consumers’ attention and drive sales.
-At the same time, they’re looking for a functional design that meets durability and fulfillment requirements.
+Clients are looking for creative packaging design in Iran that grab consumers’ attention and drive sales.
+At the same time, they’re looking for a functional design that meets durability and fulfilment requirements.

 We found some of the package design ideas so unique in terms of branding that we decided we had to sit down with this Iranian Marcom agency.
 During a short conversation with Dr. Mir Damoon Mir, the Creative Director and founder of Zigma8, award-winning branding agency, we had the opportunity to learn more about the branding and design landscape of Iran’s market.